Understanding Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy (CBT) is a classification of mental health counseling founded in the 1960s by Dr. Aaron T. Beck.

 Cognitive behavioral therapy is used widely today in addiction treatment.
-CBT teaches recovering addicts to find connections between their thoughts, feelings and actions and increase awareness of how these things impact recovery.
+CBT teaches those in treatment for a substance use disorder (SUD) to find connections between their thoughts, feelings, and actions and increase awareness of how these things impact recovery.

 Alongside addiction, CBT also treats co-occurring disorders such as: